ladyViolet/revealing-module-pattern/README.md

 # revealing-module-pattern

 This is the template repository for the docs being used by the JS-Boilerplate-Generator.
-In this repository all templates are located that the download-functionality of the JS-Boilerplate-Generator needs.
+In this repository all templates are located that the download-functionality of the JS-Boilerplate-Generator requires.

 ## css-templates